General Practice in Corbridge

 Education and training

-The practice is extremely well run and consistently performs well against QOF indicators averaging 98.6% of points in recent years.
+The practice has been rated by CQC as Outstanding (March 2016) and consistently performs well against QOF indicators averaging 98.6% of points in recent years.

 We have a wide mix of patients.
 One third of Corbridge patients are pensioners and we have a higher than average population of over 80s.
 We oversee the medical care in five care homes within the practice area.
 Corbridge itself has a number of well kept housing estates many with younger families and we have a large farming community who are mostly independent and extremely considerate.
 As a consequence of this however, home visits serve an important role for our practice population and this has an impact upon our workload.